formative + generative + summative research + strategy | 2016 - 2017

 My responsibilities in these ethnographic studies included the research strategy, planning, training non-UX people to do observations, report of findings, and facilitate conclusions and recommendations of the creative team.

-Genentech is research driven so they had a refreshing engagement with the process – asking lots of great questions and was able to understand more about the choices to be made as far as the strength of the research.
+Genentech is research driven so they had a refreshingly deep engagement with the process – asking lots of great questions and was able to understand more about the choices to be made as far as the strength of the research.

 One effort was organized and conducted, and another study was requested with just under two weeks to plan and initiate.

-Both ethnographic studies were conducted at conferences with access provided by Genentech and included both vendor and practitioner badges.
+Both ethnographic studies were conducted at conferences with access provided by Genentech including both vendor and practitioner badges.
 Team members with vendor badges faced the challenge of other vendors not welcoming squatting or observation type behavior, while those with practitioner badges were often engaged by vendors.

 Genentech had experienced with one other ethnographic study which focused on the traffic of their conference both and what was engaged with rather than the people, their attributes, and their type and level of engagement with and within booths explained by usability and design principles.
 My approach would add a layer of detail and explain traffic and engagements.